Kirin260/CtrlPlayFrontend/README.md

-# Ctrl Play 🎮
+# AR/AOlink Play

-Ctrl Play is a hub for retro-style games built on [@aoTheComputer](https://twitter.com/aoTheComputer) and powered by [@arweaveeco](https://twitter.com/arweaveeco).
+AR/AOlink Play is a hub for retro-style games built on [@aoTheComputer](https://twitter.com/aoTheComputer) and powered by [@arweaveeco](https://twitter.com/arweaveeco).
 This platform offers a collection of exciting games with on-chain social profiles and scores.
 These social profiles are built on the **Pulse Protocol**, making them reusable across any platform using Pulse.

 ![image](https://github.com/user-attachments/assets/76e71ce4-bf36-413f-abce-f680bb7e51d1)